eswan18/ethanswan.com/_posts/2022-12-04-python-exceptions-basics.md

 *This post was originally meant to be part of my discussion of the Go programming language (link coming soon, when I finish it), but turned out to be extensive enough to justify its own post.*

+## Overview

-Python's model of exceptions is quite similar to other popular "modern" languages like Ruby, JavaScript, and Java (I can't vouch for Java firsthand since I avoid it like the plague, but I did some research and it looks similar).
+Python's model of exceptions is quite similar to other popular object-oriented languages like Ruby, JavaScript, and Java[^0].
 Errors flow differently than regular data; if not "handled", they rise up through the entire function stack and crash the program.
 Developers are encouraged to write code to anticipate those exceptions, handle them before everything explodes, and change the logic flow of the program accordingly.